 Be sure to check out our other gift guides, too:

-- Trail running gift guide;
+- Trail Running gift guide

-- Women’s trail running gift guide;
+- Women’s Trail Running gift guide

-- Fastpacking and adventure running gift guide; and
+- Fastpacking and Adventure Running gift guide

 It has a cord in front to quickly tighten or loosen the pack, so you don’t have to mess around with individual straps and buckles, pockets pretty much anywhere you look, space for your trekking poles, and all the other bells and whistles.
 All that said, the vest is lightweight and cinches down flat on your back when you tug the compression cords on the main compartment, so that it can be easily worn when you’re traveling light as well.

 The one thing we don’t love is that the soft flask pockets on the front of the pack are tall and thin, shaped for Salomon’s unique soft flasks.
-This means that you basically have to use a Salomon soft flask.Shop the Salomon ADV Skin 12 Running Vest
+This means that you basically have to use a Salomon soft flask.

 The Patagonia Strider Pro Running Shorts 5″ is the number-one pick for several men on the iRunFar team, including Editor-in-Chief Bryon Powell, two of our men’s gear reviewers, and a weekly columnist.
+Because of this, it’s our number-one pick in our Best Running Shorts for Men guide.

-Also listed as the number-one pick in our Best Men’s Running Shorts buyer’s guide, these shorts have it all: a reasonable price, built-in odor control, numerous pockets, and a solid waistband that doesn’t bounce when loaded down with your phone or other goodies.
+These shorts have it all: a reasonable price, built-in odor control, numerous pockets, and a solid waistband that doesn’t bounce when loaded down with your phone or other goodies.

 The material is great as well: substantial enough to keep you protected, airy enough to keep you cool, and thick enough that it doesn’t ride up between your legs.

-It has a brief liner and comes in a variety of earthy colors.
+It has a brief liner and comes in a variety of colors.
 The only potential downside is that sizing is a bit on the small side, so if you trend between sizes in other brands, try the larger size first.
-If you’re not keen on showing so much thigh, the shorts come in a seven-inch option as well.Shop the Men's Patagonia Strider Pro Running Shorts
+If you’re not keen on showing so much thigh, the shorts come in a seven-inch option as well.Shop the Men's Patagonia Strider Pro Running Shorts 5 Inch

-For our primary tester who tried the six-inch version in our Best Women’s Running Shorts buyer’s guide, the Patagonia Nine Trails Shorts 6″ received the best long inseam vote.
+For our primary tester who tried the six-inch version in our Best Running Shorts for Women guide, the Patagonia Nine Trails Shorts 6″ received the best long inseam vote.
 The extremely comfortable and wide waistband is solid — no bouncing if there’s stuff in your pockets, the butter-soft recycled material prevents chafing, and the lower-rise inseam means you don’t have to pull your shorts up to your belly button if you don’t want.

 Once you try these shorts, you’ll see they’re the perfect weight, material, and style for both ultrarunning and long hiking days.

-For those who prefer a shorter inseam, there is a four-inch option.Shop the Women's Patagonia Nine Trails Shorts
+For those who prefer a shorter inseam, there is a four-inch option.

 It has a six-millimeter drop, and while it’s not the lightest shoe, it is sleek, agile, and responsive as compared to other shoes in its category.

-The Drymax Maximum Protection Trail Running 1/4 Crew socks might be the most expensive pair of socks you’ll ever buy, but they’ll also be the most comfortable.
+The Drymax Maximum Protection Trail Running 1/4 Crew socks might be the most expensive pair of running socks you’ll ever buy, but they’ll also be the most comfortable.
 These socks are maximally cushioned in all the right places to prevent blisters on the longest days.

 According to Drymax, Ellie Greenwood wore these socks during her record-breaking day at the 2012 Western States 100 and, apparently, she suffered zero blisters.

-As with most Drymax socks, the material combination of olefin, polyester, elastane, nylon, and polytetrafluoroethylene literally pulls the sweat away from your feet to keep away stink, hot spots, and dreaded blisters.
-The 1/4 crew height protects your ankles from scrapes when you inevitably kick them when your form starts to break down from fatigue.
+As with most Drymax socks, the combination of olefin, polyester, elastane, nylon, and polytetrafluoroethylene literally pulls the sweat away from your feet to keep away stink, hot spots, and dreaded blisters.
+The 1/4 crew height protects your ankles from scrapes when you inevitably kick them as your form starts to break down from fatigue.
 If you or your ultrarunning loved one is a minimalist, then these socks aren’t for you, but if you like cushy socks to go with your cushy shoes, check these out.Shop the Drymax Maximum Protection Trail Running 1/4 Crew Socks

-Besides riding pretty high up your wrist to keep out the cold, one of the best elements of these gloves is that the mitten actually tucks back into the wristband — no more floppy tops like grandma’s knit mittens, though we do love those, too!
+Besides riding pretty high up your wrist to keep out the cold, one of the best elements of these gloves is that the mitten actually tucks back into the wristband — no more floppy tops like grandma’s knit mittens, though we love those, too!